 The recipient of our inaugural annual $25,000 unrestricted Ellis-Beauregard Fellowship award in the visual arts for a Maine artist – artist team Wade Kavanaugh of Bethel and Stephen B. Nguyen of Portland – were selected from of pool of more than two hundred applicants.

 Juror Alison de Lima Greene stated: “The work of Wade Kavanaugh and Stephen B. Nguyen stood out among that of their peers for its sophisticated use of materials, its thoughtful evolution, and essential beauty.
-At the same time, the artists’ dramatic evocation of the power and fragility this planet’s biosphere is both timely and urgent.
-The work submitted for consideration spanned more than a decade, starting with Striped Canary on the Subterranean Horizon and The Burden of Atlas, both 2005.
+At the same time, the artists’ dramatic evocation of the power and fragility of this planet’s biosphere is both timely and urgent.
+The work submitted for consideration spanned more than a decade, starting with Striped Canary on the Subterranean Horizon and The Burden of Atlas, both in 2005.
 These projects established the essential vocabulary and installation practice followed over subsequent years by Kavanaugh and Nguyen, demonstrating their acute sensitivity to site and their increasingly inventive command of materials.”

 2018 Jurors